kb-dk/newspaper-ninestars-QA-suite/docs/Documentation.md

 Examples of output can be found here: [Success](examples/qaresult-success-example.xml) and [Failure](examples/qaresult-failure-example.xml)

+The QA Suite is a work in progress, and the schema and examples may be extended as a result of this.

 If the tool fails unexpectedly, it will exit with an error code larger than zero, and error messages will be printed to stderr.